crystalin/better-voice-typing/README.md

 - **Cancel Recording**: Click the recording indicator

 ### Tray Options/Settings
+- Left-click tray icon to copy last transcription
 - Recent Transcriptions: Access previous transcriptions, copy to clipboard
+- Microphone Selection: Choose your preferred input device
+- Settings:
   - Continuous Capture: Default recording mode.
 Record audio until the user stops it, send it all at once to OpenAI Whisper
   - (beta) Clean Transcription: Enable/disable text cleaning using Anthropic Claude Haiku
+  - Auto-Stop on Silence: Automatically stop recording after a period of silence
+- Restart: Quickly restart the application, like when its not responding to the keyboard shortcut

 ### Tray History
 - Keeps track of recent transcriptions